simwrapper/simwrapper.github.io/docs/topsheet-table.md

 will return an array of rows for which the value in the specified file's column matches the logical expression.

-- The test value must always a numeric or string constant.
+- The test value must always be a numeric or string constant.
 Do not use quotes around strings!
 - Valid comparisons are `== != >= <= < >`
 - You cannot filter on multiple comparisons: no ANDs and no ORs.
 Sorry
 - The output is stored as a new array with the name you specify, and can then be referenced in later calculations

 **Data lookups:** Any elements enclosed in {curly brackets} will trigger a lookup from the loaded data files.

-`myVar: {filename.field}`
+`myVar: {file.field}`

-sets myVar to the value of the referenced **file** for the specified **column** or **field**.
+sets myVar to the value of the referenced **file** for the specified **field**.

-- If `filename` is just one row of data, such as from `useLastRow`, the value of the `field` column or property will be directly used.
+- If `file` is just one row of data, such as from `useLastRow`, the value of the `field` column or property will be directly used.
-- If `filename` is an array of rows, such as a CSV file, then the values from all rows will be **SUMMED TOGETHER**.
+- If `file` is an array of rows, such as a CSV file, then the values from all rows will be **SUMMED TOGETHER**.
 In the future we may add other capabilities but for now, you get a summation every time.

 See the example above for more hints on how this works.